lovevictoria2020/lovevictoria2020.github.io/README.md

 Therapist Patient Matchmaking
 =================

-Therapist Patient Matchmaking is a platform that matches users up with a therapist based on their needs.
+Worked with a team during HobbyHacks to create Therapist Patient Matchmaking, a platform that matches users up with a therapist based on their needs.
+Responsible for the front-end development of the website and the Get Matched quiz.